-376 Glass II (4 credits) Students continue to explore glassmaking possibilities with the introduction of more advanced glass-making techniques.
+376 Intermediate Glass (4 credits) Students continue to explore glass- making possibilities with the introduction of more advanced glass-making techniques.
 Emphasis is placed on refining form and simplifying ideas to fully understand and clarify concepts.
 Students will be encouraged to continue to develop personal expression.
 They will also be required to demonstrate an understanding of more advanced skills and procedure as well as to monitor and assist with equipment and studio maintenance.
 Offered yearly.
-(EL)

-Prerequisites: ART 276 AND permission of instructor.
+(EL) Prerequisites: ART 276 AND permission of instructor.

-401 Digital Art & Design Studio (4 credits) Digital Art & Design Studio is an advanced-level class that contains both a studio and teaching component.
+401 Advanced Digital Art & Design Studio (4 credits) Digital Art & Design Studio is an advanced-level class that contains both a studio and teaching component.
 The studio aspect allows for investigation and creation of intensive student driven projects.
 The second component of the class has students participating as Teaching Assistants for ART 213, Intro to Digital Media.
 Advanced students will help introductory students during studio time and will participate in critiques of introductory students' projects.
 Introductory students will experience and participate in critiques of advanced student's projects.
 This class is limited to 3 students.
 Offered yearly.
 (EL)

-Prerequisites: ART 116 AND ART 213 AND permission of the instructor
+Prerequisites: ART 116 AND ART 213 AND permission of the instructor.

-411 Art Theory & Practice (2 credits) Art Theory & Practice is a course centered on preparing art seniors for the senior art show and navigating the art world after graduation.
-Topics covered include writing artist statements, grants, and gallery proposals.
-Applying for grad school and job positions.
-Creating a CVs, cover letters and how to use the internet to display and promote one's art.
+411 Art Theory & Practice (2 credits) Art Theory & Practice is centered on preparing art seniors for the senior art show and navigating the art world after graduation.
+Topics covered include writing artist statements, cover letters and CVs, and using these for grant applications, gallery proposals, applying for grad school and job positions.
+Students will learn to put together a professional portfolio, and how to use the internet to display and promote their art.
 We also cover selling art, pricing freelance and design jobs.
 Offered fall semester only.
 (EL)

-Prerequisite: successful completion of the Junior Art Review AND permission of the instructor
+Prerequisite: successful completion of the Junior Art Review AND permission of the instructor.

-421 Painting III (4 credits) Students work toward evolving personal, individual approaches to painting on an advanced level.
+421 Advanced Painting (4 credits) Students work toward evolving personal, individual approaches to painting on an advanced level.
 Instruction is strongly individualized, with students creating a unified body of work over the course of the semester.
 Philosophical and theoretical issues about painting are addressed through discussion and critique.
 This course may be repeated twice.
 Offered yearly.
 (EL)

-431 Printmaking III (4 credits) Each participant selects one of the major printmaking methods as a means to create images.
+431 Advanced Printmaking (4 credits) Each participant selects one of the major printmaking methods as a means to create images.
 Instruction emphasizes individual concerns.
 Students are expected to produce portfolios, which demonstrate advanced levels of both technical and aesthetic expertise.
 This course may be repeated twice.
 (EL)